reirisono/myzmbg/README.md

 Click the "submit" button as many times as you like until you see what you like.<br>
 The input form on the left allows adjustment of image size and the locations / sizes of some image elements.<br>
 <h2>Input form specs</h2>
+<h3>Animation switch</h3>
+<p>Click to toggle the rightward flow of the background highlights.
+It stops when the white circle is at the left; moves when it's on the right.</p>
+<p style="color:red">Attention: it gets slow when the image is larger than its default size!</p>
 <h3>Sizes & scales</h3>
 <ul>
   <li>Scale: whether to show the same size of HTML Canvas image object in its real size or shrunken with fewer pixel size for the ease of view.
 Recommends 0.25 to test and 1 for download.</li>